-Feedback after an interview is gold but hard to get:
+Interview Feedback is gold but hard to get:

-What is the only way to get good feedback?
+What is the only way to get constructive feedback?

 Good interview feedback means you’re more likely to see the signs of age related discrimination in future interviews…

 Feedback is really valuable but almost no-one seeks it in a way that gets them anything useful.
 Mostly they just get platitudes because interviewers are usually wary of telling the truth.